GatoGraphQL/ExtensionStarter/README.md

 }
 ```

-Edit file `webservers/gatographql-extensions/setup-extensions/activate-plugins.sh` and add the following code, replacing `your-wordpress-integration-plugin` with the slug of the integration plugin for the extension (eg: `woocommerce`, `yoast-seo` or `hello-dolly`):
+Edit file `webservers/gatographql-extensions/setup-extensions/activate-plugins.sh` and add the following code, replacing `your-wordpress-integration-plugin` with the slug of the WordPress integration plugin for the extension (eg: `woocommerce`, `yoast-seo`, etc):

 ```bash
 if wp plugin is-installed your-wordpress-integration-plugin --path=/app/wordpress; then